 Williamson County Crisis Center dba Hope Alliance Shelter Rehab

-Accomplishments: Funds were utilized to update the shelter security system and perimeter fencing to provide security for victims of domestic violence.
-Actual numbers were lower than proposed numbers due to pandemic.
+Accomplishments: Funds were to be utilized for shelter repair.
+Funding for this project has been reallocated to the Crisis Center Social Service project.
 This is the final time this project will be reported in a CAPER.